ChiragRaisingh/ChiragRaisingh/README.md

 ### 🎙️ ChatterBox
 A real-time chat application with custom integration.
 Built using modern web technologies and socket communication for a seamless user experience.

-### 🌐 Portfolio Website
-A sleek personal website built with React to showcase my projects, experience, and technical skills.

 ---

 ## 👥 Group Work & Collaborations